aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 4.5
+NotesMath AATopic 4.5

 Unit 4 · Statistics & Probability · Topic 4.5

-IB Math AA SL — Probability basics
+IB Math AA — Probability basics

 Topic 4.5 of IB Mathematics: Analysis and Approaches covers Probability basics, which is part of Unit 4: Statistics & Probability.
 Students explore key concepts including Basic probability, Expected number.
-A strong understanding of probability basics is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of probability basics is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions